Car theft has been on the rise across Canada. In addition to the major inconvenience a stolen vehicle has on its owner, it’s also a major expense.

 While this technology may assist you in finding your car in a large parking lot, never go after a stolen vehicle by yourself.
 Never try to track your car for safety reasons.
 Always report the information you have gathered to the police.

-Don’t make it easy
+Don’t Make it Easy

 Always lock your doors and close the windows and sunroof.
-Never leave keys in the vehicle, even if you’re just stepping away for a minute; even while the vehicle is locked.
+Never leave car keys in the vehicle, even if you’re just stepping away for a minute; even while the vehicle is locked.

 “It’s surprising how many people have told me they leave a spare key in their car for emergencies.
 Don’t,” says Cosentino.
 “Warm-up thefts are a problem in the winter too – where people start their car and then go back inside their house while the vehicle warms up.”